Children at Village School have a voice and are heard, and take responsibility alongside teachers for making decisions and running the school.

 - Fundraising, whole school projects

-We achieve individual learning by setting open-ended tasks which can be tackled at some level by any age group.
+We focus on individual learning by setting open-ended tasks which can be tackled at some level by any age group.

 Project-based learning where the children choose their own topics is one way to achieve this.
 Another is to set tasks that can have many outcomes.